-Interest amounting to €20.411 (2020: €19.439) relating to loans granted to the Company for financing the cost of construction and development of the project, were capitalised during the year and were included in the cost of development.
-The effective interest rate used for the capitalisation is 5% (2020: 5%) and represents the borrowing cost of the project in 2021.
-The total interest capitalised in inventories since the commencement of the project in 2021 is €39.850 (2020: €19.439).
+Interest amounting to €21.432 (2021: €20.411) relating to loans granted to the Company for financing the cost of construction and development of the project, were capitalised during the year and were included in the cost of development.
+The effective interest rate used for the capitalisation is 5% (2021: 5%) and represents the borrowing cost of the project in 2022.
+The total interest capitalised in inventories since the commencement of the project in 2022 is €61.282 (2021: €39.850).

 The management of the Company carried out an assessment of the net realisable value / recoverable amount of its inventories and property, plant and equipment.
-The exercise utilised valuations prepared by management as described in note 1 of these financial statements.
+The exercise utilised valuations prepared by management.
 The valuation methodology used by management was that of the Discounted Cash Flows.
-The results of the measurement depend largely on management's assessment of future cashflows and is subject to considerable variability and material estimation uncertainty, particularly as a result of the fact that the project is at an early stage of development and the uncertainties arising from the Covid-19 pandemic and the abolition of the Cyprus Investment Program.
+The results of the measurement depend largely on management's assessment of future cashflows and is subject to considerable variability and material estimation uncertainty, particularly as a result of the fact that the project is at an early stage of development.
 The result of management's assessment did not indicate that there is any impairment of property, plant and equipment or that net realisable value of inventories is below the carrying amount as at the balance sheet date.
-Sensitivity analysis has been disclosed in note 7 of the financial statements.

-Depreciation expense of €22.131 (2020: €3.377) has been charged in "administrative expenses".
+Depreciation expense of €25.411 (2021: €22.131) has been charged in "administrative expenses".